 A noun can also be a direct object.
 Direct objects receive the action of the verb.
 They are only used with transitive active verbs.

 Time is the direct object in that sentence.
 It is one noun doing a noun job.

 Can you tell me when it is time for dinner?

 When it is time for dinner is now acting as the direct object.
 The whole clause is performing one function.

 Let's see if when it is time for dinner is really a noun clause.
 Does it have a subject and a verb?
 Yes. (it & is)

 Is it performing the job of a noun?
 Yes.
 It's the direct object of the verb tell.

 Is it a subordinate clause?
 Yes.
 It does not express a complete thought.

-If you find yourself wondering how to diagram a direct quotation of someone's speech or writing, here's the answer!
+If you find yourself wondering how to diagram a direct quotation of someone's speech or writing, (direct speech) here's the answer!

 Many times the person's quotation is a complete sentence.